 SC OL Statistics

-South Carolina Operation Lifesaver works to reduce the number of motor vehicle-train crashes and trespasser incidents within our state.
+South Carolina Operation Lifesaver is celebrating our 40th Anniversary!
 In the past 40 years, motor vehicle-train crashes have dropped 83% in South Carolina.
-Statistics show that 2017 ended with 46 motor vehicle-train crashes down from 290 incidents in 1977.
+Statistics show that 2018 ended with 44 motor vehicle-train crashes down from 290 incidents in 1977.
 We are proud of this progress; however, even one crash is too many.

-• In 2017, nine people were killed and 35 seriously injured in 46 Highway-Rail Grade Crossing Collisions (Source: Federal Railroad Administration).
+• In 2018, four people were killed and 16 seriously injured in 44 Highway-Rail Grade Crossing Collisions (Source: Federal Railroad Administration).

 • Approximately EVERY 3 HOURS, either a vehicle or pedestrian is struck by a train in the USA.